aprutgers/site-test/README.md

 ### logging

-Logging is sent and rotated to [/mnt]/tmp - see ramdisk below.
+Logging is sent and rotated to [/nvme]/tmp - see NVME storage below.
 Each runner instance has a seperate log file called `test-runner-instanceN.log` where N is the instance number.
 An alias is available in the deployment account called `vlog` that does a tail -f for all thise log files at once:

 ```
-alias vlog='tail -f /mnt/tmp/test-runner-instance*.log'
+alias vlog='tail -f /nvme/tmp/test-runner-instance*.log'
 ```

 ### statistics